MRH-Romit/Github-Contribution-Tracker/GETTING_STARTED.md

 ## Installation

 ### Option 1: Run the executable (Windows)
-1. Simply run `GitHubContributionTracker.exe` from the `dist` folder
+1. Download the latest `GitHubContributionTracker.exe` from the Releases page
-2. No installation required!
+2. Run the executable - no installation required!

-### Option 2: Run from source code
+### Option 2: Automated setup (Windows)
 1. Make sure you have Python 3.7+ installed
+2. Run the `install.bat` script
+3. Follow the on-screen instructions

+### Option 3: Manual installation
+1. Make sure you have Python 3.7+ installed
 2. Install dependencies with: `pip install -r requirements.txt`
+3. Copy `config.json.template` to `config.json`
+4. Copy `github_api.py.template` to `github_api.py`
-3. Run the application with: `python run_app.py`
+5. Run the application with: `python app.py`

 ## Setting up your GitHub token